fredhutchio/python_intro/solutions/class4_solutions.md

 ```

 ## Challenge:

-How do you change axis formatting, like tick marks and lines?
-Hint: You may want to use Google!

 Search "tick marks ggplot2", most results will be for R and may need to be adapted!
 One possible solution: https://rstudio-pubs-static.s3.amazonaws.com/3364_d1a578f521174152b46b19d0c83cbe7e.html